DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 ###Demographic and Background Information Questionnaire
 1. Age: What is your age?
 ☐ 18-29 years old  <br/>
 ☐ 30-45 years old   <br/>
 ☐ 46-59 years old   <br/>
 ☐ 60 years old or older  <br/><br/>

-2. Ethnicity origin: Specify your ethnicity.
+2. Ethnicity origin: Specify your ethnicity<br/>
 ☐ White <br/>
 ☐ Hispanic or Latino <br/>
 ☐ Black or African American <br/>
 ☐ Native American or American Indian <br/>
 ☐ Asian / Pacific Islander <br/>
 ☐ Other <br/><br/>

 3. Education: What is the highest degree or level of school you have completed?
-If currently enrolled, highest degree received.
+If currently enrolled, highest degree received.<br/>
 ☐ No schooling completed <br/>
 ☐ Some high school, no diploma <br/>
 ☐ High school graduate, diploma or the equivalent (for example: GED) <br/>